Youth in Rwanda: Health

 The probability of death for males and females before reaching 15 years old is 23% and 19%, respectively.
 Youth, in general, experience much of the same health problems as adults in Rwanda.
 Communicable, or infectious, diseases constitute 90% of health complaints.
 Malaria remains the highest risk of mortality in Rwanda but has seen a sharp decline in cases and mortality.
 Between 2001 and 2007, malaria's lethality fell from 10.1% to 2%.
 Smoking and other forms of tobacco use is increasing within the country for young people.
 24% of secondary students smoked in 2004 according to a World Health Organization survey.
-12.3% of children from 13–15 years old smoked in 2008.
+12.3% of children from 13 to 15 years old smoked in 2008.
 Hospitals and health clinics have recorded an increase in patients admitted for tobacco related illness and abuse.

 Sexual health

-The HIV prevalence in Rwanda is 3 percent of the population between 15–49 years old.
+The HIV prevalence in Rwanda is 3 percent of the population between 15 and 49 years old.
 Youth in urban areas are more likely to contract HIV with the prevalence of HIV in urban areas at 7.3 percent versus 2.2 percent in rural areas.
 Urban young women, aged 15–24, have a prevalence of 3.9 percent, whereas young men have a prevalence of 1.1 percent.
 One sixth of young people in Rwanda are considered vulnerable because of HIV's effect on their lives.

 The Rwandan government focuses attention of youth health initiatives on reproductive and sexual health.
 Young people get the most information on sexual health education programs and initiatives from the radio.
 Most youth education programs on HIV/AIDS focus on abstinence-only and do not stress the importance of condom use.
 The sexual activity of Rwandan youth reflect the low-level of education on condom use.
-Approximately 20 percent of Rwandan youth between 20-24 admit to having sexual intercourse before 18 years old.
+Approximately 20 percent of Rwandan youth between 20 and 24 admit to having sexual intercourse before 18 years old.
 Sexual activity is more prevalent among women in low wealth households and among both male and female youth headed households.
 Condom use is less prevalent in those same youth versus the general population.
 Antiretroviral therapy (ART) available in the country allows HIV-infected individuals to continue to live within dating and sexual relationships into adulthood.
 Findings on whether or not young people living with HIV/AIDS document more or less high-risk sexual behaviors than those living without HIV/AIDS are inconclusive.

 Rwanda's large population of orphans and high-risk youth are more vulnerable to transactional sex.
 These forms of sex are associated with a higher risk of HIV.
 Transactional sex is common in sub-Saharan Africa for youth in expanding economies in order to ensure their survival.
 The Ministry of Youth is working to eliminate the problem of transactional sex with the "Singurisha" (I am not for sale) campaign by educating businesses, churches, and other officials about the community's responsibility to address the issue.